KhryptorGraphics/robot-mower-advanced/README.md

+*** UNDER DEVELOPMENT
+anyone that wants to participate totes can

 # Robot Mower Advanced

 An advanced robotic lawn mower platform with SLAM mapping, computer vision, path planning, and remote control capabilities.
 This open-source project provides a comprehensive solution for building and operating an autonomous lawn mower with sophisticated features typically found in high-end commercial systems.